 In simple words, management is getting things done with and through others.
 Different experts have defined the term management differently.
 According to Henry Fayol (1949), the “father of the principles of management”, “management is predicted, planned, managed, ordered, coordinated and controlled” “

-According to George Terry (1), “management is a separate process that performs planning, organizing, implementing, and controlling to set and accomplish goals through the use of people and organizations.”
+According to George Terry (1), “Management is a separate process that performs planning, organizing, implementing, and controlling to set and accomplish goals through the use of people and organizations.”

 The significance of the management function lies in the fact that there is no management or poor management system, but with poor facilities and resources, great facilities and quality companies have become fantastic.